deislabs/mystikos/doc/dev-jumpstart.md

     * openenclave, including the outputs from building OE SDK.
 1. Run a simple application built with gcc
     ```bash
-    cd tests/hello
+    cd tests/hello_world/c
     make
     make tests
     ```
-    In the 2nd step `make`, we create a temporary folder `appdir`, compile `hello.c` with `gcc`, and place the output executable under `appdir/bin/hello`, finally we create a CPIO archive out of `appdir`.
+    During the 2nd step `make`, it creates a temporary folder `appdir`, compile `hello.c` with `gcc`, and place the output executable under `appdir/bin/hello`, finally we create a CPIO archive out of `appdir`.

-    In the 3rd step `make tests`, we launch `myst`, giving it the CPIO archive, the command to run (`/bin/hello` in this case), and the command line arguments, e.g., "red", "green", and "blue".
+    During the 3rd step `make tests`, it launchs `myst`, giving it the CPIO archive, the command to run (`/bin/hello` in this case), and the command line arguments, e.g., "red", "green", and "blue".
     With this step, we should see the following outputs: